-Church on the Bus was founded by Church Army Captain Alan Park.
+Church Army Captain Alan Park founded Church on the Bus in 2004.
 This is its history.

 When Alan arrived in Chesterfield in 2000 he saw that there wasn’t much being done for the homeless.
-There were projects giving out food and clothes, but he felt that we needed more human interaction.
+Some projects existed giving out food and clothes, but he felt that we needed more human interaction.
 So our plan was to go out and build relationships with people who live in rubbish skips, sheds and woods.

 With the help of Churches from the Chesterfield area we made our first journey on our first double-decker Bus in 2004, getting 25 to 30 people regularly and getting more after a while.

 We then got two single-decker Buses with the aim of visiting Matlock as well.
 The video below shows the opening of the Matlock Bus.